MicrosoftDocs/architecture-center/docs/example-scenario/hybrid/secure-hybrid-messaging-web-content.md

 This architecture is relevant for the following scenarios and industries:
 - Enhance EMI security
 - Adopt a [Zero Trust](https://www.microsoft.com/security/business/zero-trust) security strategy
-- Apply your standard high level of protection for your on-premises messaging service during transition to or co-existence with Exchange Online
+- Apply your standard high level of protection for your on-premises messaging service during transition to or coexistence with Exchange Online
 - Enforce strict security or compliance requirements in closed or highly secured organizations, like those in the finance sector

 ## Architecture